fabiofranke/zotex/README.md

 Usage: zotex [OPTIONS] --api-key <API_KEY> --file <FILE>

 Options:
-  -a, --api-key <API_KEY>    Zotero API Key with read access to your library.
+      --api-key <API_KEY>    Zotero API Key with read access to your library.
 Generate a key in your Zotero settings: https://www.zotero.org/settings/keys/new
-  -f, --file <FILE>          File that the library will be exported to -i, --interval <INTERVAL>  Interval (in seconds) for periodic exports.
+      --file <FILE>          File that the library will be exported to --interval <INTERVAL>  Interval (in seconds) for periodic exports.
 If not provided, the program will exit after exporting once
   -h, --help                 Print help
   -V, --version              Print version
 ```